-A few weeks ago I asked some of my “blogging buddies” to create a few small sewing projects using Derby Day Fabrics.
-I absolute LOVE the projects they came up with.
+A few weeks ago, I asked some of my “blogging buddies” to create a few small sewing projects using Derby Day Fabrics.
+I absolutely LOVE the projects they came up with.
 They shared so many things to sew!
-From adorable mini quilts, dress patterns, travel sewing kits and more.
+From adorable mini quilts, dress patterns, travel sewing kits, and more.
 Each one of these simple sewing projects is perfect for a bit of weekend sewing!

 Small Sewing Projects (and a few mini quilts too!)

 The Kentucky Derby is the first Saturday of May every year.
 In honor of the Derby this year, and since I had a Derby-inspired fabric line in stores, I thought it would be fun to do a little mini Instagram tour featuring some ideas of things to sew with the fabrics.

 Table of Contents

 I design fabric, but I am also a HUGE fan of so many styles of fabric, and constantly find myself looking for ideas of what to sew when I pick up a few prints from a new line of fabric.
 I hope that this post gives you lots of ideas and inspiration!